 The Lower Controls are located on the turret as shown Figure 4.4.

-CONTROL SELECTOR LEVER - The 3-position control selector is used to select operation of the aerial lift from the upper or lower controls.
-Also this control serves as the emergency stop for the upper controls.
+The detented control selector is used to select operation of the aerial lift from the upper or lower controls, this also serves as the emergency stop for the upper controls.
 When a control station is selected the other is one inoperable.

-BOOM CONTROL LEVERS - The remaining control levers at the lower control station are spring-loaded.
+The remaining control levers at the lower control station are springloaded.
 The lower control decal identifies the function of each control lever and indicates which direction to move the control lever for the desired movement.
 When released the control lever will return to the centered or neutral position and motion ceases.